Skip to main content

 • 3D movies

-• Watching moving traffic
+• Watching running water

-• Looking at moving water
+• Looking at moving clouds, trees, leaves, or wind-blown surroundings

 Symptoms